 Add rest of the ingredients and whisk well.
-Tadka salad dressing is ready.
-You can make it a day in advance too and refrigerate and carry it to work the next day.
+The tadka salad dressing is ready.
+You can make it a day in advance, too, and refrigerate and carry to work the next day.

-You can replace mustard seeds with cumin seeds, fenugreek seeds, carom seeds or nigella seeds.
+Note: You can replace mustard seeds with cumin seeds, fenugreek seeds, carom seeds, or nigella seeds.